 Faux Celebrity Contemporary Fiction

 The story has a little “more” than some of her other books and it adds to the story.
-In a world of Instagram and influencers, mean girls, and over-the-top weddings this book asks the question: Can people really change?
+In a world of Instagram and influencers, mean girls and over-the-top weddings this book asks the question: Can people really change?

-This book is perfect to read on the beach or a virtual beach with some ocean sounds in the background!
+This book is perfect to read on the beach or on a virtual beach with some ocean sounds in the background!

 Bel Canto’s story about a months-long hostage situation was lovely.
 It was so interesting to see the relationship between the hostages and their captures develop.